Obituary of Harold Schenkel

 Harold is survived by his wife, Mary (Borszich) Schenkel of Lesterville; two children: Jason (Lori) Schenkel of Hartington, NE and Melanie (Patrick) Maher of Sioux Falls, SD; six grandchildren: Matthew, Dylan, Morgan, Andrea, Ashley, and Alexander; four great-grandchildren: Riley, Braxton, Alice, and Louis; nieces, nephews, other relatives and friends.

-He was preceded in death by his parents; his sister and brother-in-law, Dulcie and Vernon Thranum; his brother and sister-in-law, Donald and Marilyn Schenkel; and his grandparents.To send flowers to the family of Harold Schenkel, please visit Tribute Store
+He was preceded in death by his parents; his sister and brother-in-law, Dulcie and Vernon Thranum; his brother and sister-in-law, Donald and Marilyn Schenkel; and his grandparents.To send flowers to the family or plant a tree in memory of Harold Schenkel, please visit Tribute Store

 Honor their life by leaving a condolence.